 Carol, my sister’s mother-in-law, demonstrates this fully and completely.
 She recently asked me, “Where can we go to learn more about Judaism?”
 She explained that she (who was not raised Jewishly) wanted to be fully involved in helping to raise my newborn niece with a Jewish identity.
 Carol is amazing!
 Even before her granddaughter was born, she reached out to learn more, to become more educated about Judaism, the holidays and the values.

-I am excited to help educate Carol.
+I was excited to help educate Carol.
 I first led her to the free booklets from InterfaithFamily, formatted for online reading and printing: interfaithfamily.com/booklets.
 I also suggested that she may be interested in signing up for an upcoming Raising a Child with Judaism in Your Interfaith Family class.
-And, as I would offer to everyone in the community, staff at InterfaithFamily/Bay Area are always here to answer your questions.
+And, as I would offer to everyone in the community, staff at InterfaithFamily/Bay Area are always available to answer your questions.

 I hope that all grandparents, parents and partners are welcomed by those around them.
 Let us all help each other explore Jewish life in a way that feels comfortable and may that exploration be supported by those we love as well as the leaders of the Jewish community.